Authorization

 Request lifecycle

-Before diving in details about authorization, it's important for you to understand what is the actual lifecycle of the request.
-So you can know what to expect, and how to debug your app at any point.
+Before diving into details about authorization, it is important for you to understand what is the actual lifecycle of the request.
+On that account, you can know what to expect and how to debug your app at any point.

 Booting